ibm-cloud-docs/cephaas/getting-started-fusionaas.md

 # Getting started with Fusion as a Service
 {: #getting-started}

-Fusion as a Service (FusionaaS) is IBM's fully managed OpenShift platform delivered on-premises with cloud-like consumption and operational models.
-It allows you to self-service provision OpenShift clusters, deploy applications, and consume storage services with cloud-like elasticity and a pay-for-what-you-use model—all while maintaining data sovereignty in your own data center.
+Fusion as a Service (FusionaaS) is IBM's fully managed Red Hat OpenShift on IBM Cloud Satellite platform delivered on-premises with cloud-like consumption and operational models.
+It allows you to self-service provision Red Hat OpenShift clusters, deploy applications, and consume storage services with cloud-like elasticity and a pay-for-what-you-use model—all while maintaining data sovereignty in your own data center.
 {: shortdesc}

 This topic guides you through understanding FusionaaS capabilities, estimating costs, and getting started with your deployment.